 In Fig.~\ref{fig:real space}(c), the effective gap $\Delta E$ has been lowered relative to that in Fig.~\ref{fig:real space}(b).
-As a result the electron and hole densities are increased everywhere, and the partitioning of the elementary charge between the vortex and antivortex core regions is changed.
-In a strong magnetic field, there are intervals of $\Delta E$, we can make the charge near one honeycomb sublattice approaches one, the charge near the other sublattice approaches zero, and coherence weakens so that the honeycomb vortex lattice states are ultimately replaced by triangular lattice electron or hole Wigner crystals\footnote{ By hole Wigner crystals, on the electron doping side ($\nu_c>0$), we refer to the crystal formed by orbitals unoccupied by holes in the valence band Landau levels.
+As a result the electron and hole densities are increased and the partitioning of the unit charge between the vortex and antivortex core regions is changed.
+By tuning $\Delta E$, we can make the charge near one sublattice approach one while the charge near the other sublattice approaches zero so that the honeycomb vortex lattice states continuously evolve to triangular lattice electron or hole Wigner crystals\footnote{ By hole Wigner crystals, on the electron doping side ($\nu_c>0$), we refer to the crystal formed by orbitals unoccupied by holes in the valence band Landau levels.
 These quasiparticles have the same charge as electrons and will form Wigner crystals with the same period.
 See Ref.\cite{macdonald1985broken}.}.
 As in the neutral case, in some intervals of $\Delta E$ either electrons or holes are at an integer filling factor and excitonic order is lost.

-It is intriguing to contrast our vortex lattice state with the Abrikosov vortex lattice state of type-II superconductors.
-In both systems, introducing a single vortex results in a loss of pair condensation in the vortex core region and an increase in pair kinetic energy outside the vortex core.
-In the type II superconductors, the external vector potential contribution to the Cooper pair kinetic momentum approximately cancels the phase variation contribution at large distances resulting in a finite free energy cost.
-This cost becomes negative beyond a critical magnetic field strength and the ground state ultimately has a finite vortex density that is determined by balancing magnetic and kinetic energies.
-In contrast, the neutral excitons we discuss here do not couple directly to the external vector potential and the ground states of exciton condensates must therefore have zero total vorticity.